 Before the 19th century dredging work began, the Tisza swerved freely in most parts of the area, flooding most of the area with floods.
-After the flood clearance, the water management of the area has started, the natural estuaries of the inland drainage channels were eliminated and stable pumping stations were built.
+After the flood clearance, the water management of

 Riverbed forms that determine the state of the small watercourses today were developed during the riverbed regulation works 1960-1980.